mbilesanmi/cli-app/README.md

 ### The cliApp.

-This application consumes a Webcomic API and is a simple and easy-to-use CLI app as it returns JSON metadata for the most recenlyt published webcomic images.
+This application consumes a Webcomic API and is a simple and easy-to-use CLI app as it returns JSON metadata for the most recently published webcomic images.

 To use:::